Al Khor, Qatar

 Landscaped tracks for running and cycling will provide space for exercise to the local community.
 Horse riding, parks and play areas will also be included in the facility.
-Aspetar, one of the leading sports medicine facilities, will open a branch at the new facility attracting athletes from across the world.
+Aspetar, one of the leading sports medicine facilities, will open a branch at the new facility to attract athletes from across the world.

 Construction of Qatar’s new stadium

-Structural work on one of the two player tunnels has been completed with work going on the second.
+Structural work on one of the two-player tunnels has been completed with work going on the second.
 A number of the stadium building columns have been erected with the highest column reaching a height of 21m.
 The next building columns to be built are expected to reach a height of 37m.

-The next phase of works will include placing of the top slab and installation of other pre-cast elements.
+The next phase of works will include placing the top slab and installation of other pre-cast elements.

 Sustainability features of Al Bayt stadium